 Bubbles - Air bubbles in wood floor finishes.
-Correct bubbles in wood floor finishes by screenning/buffing with a 150 grit screen or 220 grit screen paper, then recoat.
+Correct bubbles in wood floor finishes by screenning/buffing with a 150, 180 grit screen or 220 grit screen paper, then recoat.
 New screens should be worn down before using.

-Prevent bubbles, avoid shaking polyurethane instead stir, and avoid brushing back and forth to many time, use ligth pressure when brush.
+Prevent bubbles, avoid shaking polyurethane, instead stir, and avoid brushing back and forth to many time, use ligth pressure when brush.
 Use a polyurethane floor roller for an applicator.

 Flashing - A shinier spot that occurs during coating.
 Correct Flashing by Buffing and recoat.